 Asking to see recent STI screen results, supplying your own condoms and sex toys, and ensuring you and your clients are symptom-free increases your chances of preventing STIs.

-It is important that you look after your personal safety.
-If you feel uncertain about a client, trust your instincts, there is generally a good reason for it.
-Consent is essential, and remember you can still withdraw consent at any time.
+Consent is essential, and can be withdrawn by a sex worker at any time.
 This applies to all situations, even if the client is a ‘regular’ or has already paid in advance.

 • Avoid working when under the influence of drugs or alcohol